 Scotland has produced several world class rally drivers.
 One of the reasons is, no doubt, that the driving here can be challenging.
-It’s sort of amazing that anyone who can drive in another country can hire a car here and be let loose on our roads.
-There are some significant differences.
+It’s sort of amazing that anyone who has learned to drive in another country can hire a car here and be confronted with our sometimes challenging roads.

 It’s a fairly common occurence.
-We have arranged a meeting, let’s say 9am at the hotel or boat launch and at 8.50am I get a phone call.
+We have arranged to meet a client for a fishing trip, let’s say 9am at the boat launch and at 8.50am I get a phone call.
 I see it’s today’s client and answer the phone with “Let me guess… you’ve blown out the front left tyre.

 They say “How’d you guess?”

 I say “You’re not the first.”